benmiller314/cdm2021spring/plans/lesson-04.md

 ## EXT: Studio time

-If we have more time left in class, fo ahead and start writing up your proposal – or start testing the feasibility of what you want to propose, e.g. by searching for sounds you think you'll need, or opening further Audacity tutorials.
+If we have more time left in class, go ahead and start writing up your proposal – or start testing the feasibility of what you want to propose, e.g. by searching for sounds you think you'll need, or opening further Audacity tutorials.

 If we get do there, please go to our shared notes doc, [bit.ly/cdm2021spring-notes](http://bit.ly/cdm2021spring-notes) to set your working goals for today.
 When we're done, you can come back to the doc and update with your progress / goals for your next working session.